- Search The Registry

 - My Account

 *This date marks the birthday of Claude McKay in 1890.
-He was an African American writer, born in Jamaica.
+He was a Black writer.

 After 1914 several of his poems were published in various American periodicals; they were primarily lyric works decrying injustice.
 After World War I, McKay lived in England & France and visited the Soviet Union.
 He also served as an editor of and contributor to the left-wing periodicals The Liberator and The Masses.
 McKay's first novel, Home to Harlem was a popular success.